 - Your solution should be testable without any configuration, installations of servers and so on.
 Preferable, the API will be testable through a public URL.
 Any instructions on how to test your solution should be in your repository README.md.

-- The code should be individually created, the examiners may run a code anti-plagiarism tool on your code.
-Plagiarism will be reported.
+- The code should be "individually" created, the examiners may run a code anti-plagiarism tool on your code.
+Plagiarism will be seriously considered and reported.

 - Make a script-file that automatically populated your application with some data for testing